-Freedom Debt Relief 2018 Review
+Freedom Debt Relief 2023 Review

-Freedom Debt Relief's affordable and individually customized program could help you resolve your debt in 24 to 48 months.
+Freedom Debt Relief's affordable and individually customized program could help you completely resolve your debt in 24 to 48 months.

 Freedom Debt Relief Pros

 - #1 in Debt Settlement Clients Served: Over 750,000 clients have been enrolled in Freedom Debt Relief's program.
 Since 2002, FDR has settled over 2.9 million accounts for their clients.
 As of April 2021, they are currently settling about $200 million in debt (over 55,000 debt settlements per month).
 FDR employs about 2,000 professionals dedicated to helping clients with debt.

 - #1 in Total Debt Amount Settled: Freedom Debt Relief has helped resolve over $10 billion in debt for their clients (saving them over $2 billion dollars).

 - Top Rated Customer Service: Overall, customers reviewed Freedom Debt Relief positively (4.6 out of 5 Trustpilot rating out of 33,055 reviews as of 4/2/2021), reporting that employees were courteous, professional, thoroughly explained the process, and kept them updated on any changes.